Women Over 50 Film Festival (WOFFF) is an inclusive short film festival celebrating older women in all their diversity.

-Each film we screen at WOFFF has to follow this one simple rule – it must have a woman over 50 at its centre or a woman over 50 in the core creative team (writer, producer or director).
+Each film we screen at WOFFF must follow one simple rule: It must have a woman over 50 at its centre on-screen, or a woman over 50 in the core creative team, as a writer, producer, or director.

-We will welcome short scripts when script submissions open around March/April 2024.
-We accept only 50 scripts so the script submissions window is shorter than our film submissions window.
+Short script submissions are open from 25 March 2025.
+We accept only 50 scripts, so the script submission window is shorter than our film submission window.

-WOFFF is doing something positive to address this imbalance by screening work which celebrates older women in film.
+WOFFF is doing something positive to address this imbalance by screening work that celebrates older women in film.

 All short films selected for screening at WOFFF are eligible for our competition.
-Films are judged by professionals from each category field - animation, experimental, drama, and documentary.
-Our festival audience also votes for its favourite film too.
+Films are judged by professionals from each category—animation, comedy, documentary, drama and experimental.
+Our festival audience also votes for their favourite film.

-Prizes for Best Drama, Best Documentary, Best animation, Best experimental, Best Student Film, Best short script and Audience Choice award include:
+Prizes for Best Drama, Best Comedy, Best Documentary, Best Animation, Best Experimental, Best Student Film, Best Short Script and the Audience Choice award include:

 - £75 cash